JacobDeepu/oop-java/README.md

 * Java program that displays the number of characters, lines and words in a text file.
 * Java program that read from a file and write to file by handling all file related exceptions.
 * Java program that reads a line of integers, and then displays each integer, and the sum of all the integers.

+## LAB Cycle Four

+#### Exception handling and multi-threading application.

+* Java program that shows the usage of try, catch, throws and finally.
+* Java program that shows how to create a user-defined exception.
+* Java program that implements a multi-threaded program which has three threads.
+First thread generates a random integer every 1 second.
+If the value is even, second thread computes the square of the number and prints.
+If the value is odd the third thread will print the value of cube of the number.
+* Java program that shows thread synchronization.
+* Java program to create two threads: One for displaying all odd number between 1 and 100 and second thread for displaying all even numbers between 1 and 100.
+* Java program that shows thread priorities.